antirek/plain-acl/README.md

 # plain-acl
 Simple ACL

 No db.
 No extends.
 Simple JSON.
 Self-documented.
+For small & powerful apps :)

 ## How use?